The New England Journal of Medicine July 16, 2015

 Multicenter, Global

-Outcome Progression-free survival (PFS) evaluated by investigator assessment.
+Outcome Progression-free survival (PFS) assessed by the investigator.

 Study Limitations